Quote Selected Text

 Design Notes

-• Single quotesetQuote replaces, not appends.
-Only one quote at a time.
+• Single quote: setQuote replaces the current quote instead of appending.
+Only one quote can be active at a time.

-• Snapshot text — The selected text is captured at quote time, not linked to the source message.
+• Snapshot text: The selected text is captured when the quote is created and is not linked to the source message afterward.

-• Cross-message selection — Rejected.
-The toolbar only appears when the selection is within a single message.
+• Cross-message selection: The toolbar only appears when the selection stays within a single message.

-• Streaming messages — The floating toolbar works during streaming since it reads from the captured selection, not message status.
+• Streaming messages: The toolbar still works while a message is streaming because it relies on the captured selection rather than message status.

-• isEmpty unchanged — A quote alone doesn't make the composer non-empty.
-The user must type a reply.
+• isEmpty unchanged: A quote by itself does not make the composer non-empty.
+The user still needs to type a reply.

-• Scroll hides toolbar — The floating toolbar hides when any scroll event occurs, since the position would become stale.
+• Scroll hides toolbar: The toolbar hides on scroll because its position would otherwise become stale.